ishuyadavyadav9988/ishuyadavyadav9988/README.md

 - 👋 Hi, I’m @ishuyadavyadav9988
-- 👀 I’m interested in working on computer.
+- 👀 I’m interested in working with IT AND SOFWARES.
 - 🌱 I’m currently learning c++, and many more skills to improve my journey to be a good coder.
 - 📫 reach me by my mail id.